-All or any portion of one or more Series of Refunding Bonds may be authenticated and delivered upon original issuance to refund all Outstanding Bonds, one or more Series of Outstanding Bonds or Parity Reimbursement Obligations, a portion of a Series of Outstanding Bonds or Parity Reimbursement Obligations, all or a portion of Prior Agency Bonds, all or a portion of Prior Authority Bonds, or all or a portion of outstanding bonds or other obligations issued by the Authority.
-The Authority may issue Refunding Bonds in an aggregate principal amount sufficient, together with other moneys available therefor, to accomplish such refunding and to make such deposits required by the provisions of the Resolution and the Series Resolution authorizing such Series of Refunding Bonds, by the provisions of the Prior Agency Resolution, by the provisions of the resolution, or by the provisions of the resolution or resolutions authorizing the bonds or other obligations issued by the Authority, as the case may be.
+All or any portion of one or more Series of Refunding Bonds may be authenticated and delivered upon original issuance to refund all Outstanding Bonds, one or more Series of Outstanding Bonds or Parity Reimbursement Obligations, a portion of a Series of Outstanding Bonds or Parity Reimbursement Obligations or a portion of a maturity of a Series of Outstanding Bonds or Parity Reimbursement Obligations, all or a portion of Prior Agency Bonds, all or a portion of Prior Authority Bonds, or all or a portion of outstanding bonds or other obligations issued by the Authority.
+The Authority may issue Refunding Bonds in an aggregate principal amount sufficient, together with other moneys available therefor, to accomplish such refunding and to make such deposits required by the provisions of the Resolution and the Series Resolution authorizing such Series of Refunding Bonds, by the provisions of the Prior Agency Resolution, by the provisions of the Prior Authority Resolution, or by the provisions of the resolution or resolutions authorizing the bonds or other obligations issued by the Authority, as the case may be.

 The proceeds, including accrued interest, of Refunding Bonds shall be applied simultaneously with the delivery of such Refunding Bonds in the manner provided in or as determined in accordance with the Series Resolution authorizing such Refunding Bonds.
 With respect to the Refunding Bonds issued to refund all or any portion of any Prior Authority Bonds, the proceeds, including accrued interest, shall be applied simultaneously with the delivery of such Refunding Bonds in the manner provided in or as determined in accordance with the Prior Authority Resolution.
-With respect to the Refunding Bonds issued to refund all or any portion of any bonds, notes or other obligations issued by the Authority, the proceeds, including accrued interest, shall be applied simultaneously with the delivery of such Refunding Bonds in the manner provided in or as determined in accordance with the prior Authority Resolution.
 With respect to the Refunding Bonds issued to refund all or any portion of any bonds, notes or other obligations issued by the Authority, the proceeds, including accrued interest, shall be applied simultaneously with the delivery of such Refunding Bonds in the manner provided in or as determined in accordance with the resolution or resolutions authorizing such bonds, notes or other obligations.
 (Section 2.04)